 There are approximately 7 in-class quizzes.
 A missed quiz results in 0 points.
 Quizzes are based on practice problems and homework, and prepare you for the exams in terms of the concepts, but not necessarily in terms of the format or context.
-Quizzes are at the beginning of class.
+Quizzes are subject to change.
+However, when quizzes are given they are at the beginning of class.
 No make-up quizzes will be given unless you have received permission in advance at the discretion of the instructor.